 But more cooks in the kitchen means more complicated workflows.
 All too often, hazy goals and patchy processes make working with partners way more painful than it needs to be, even leaving some partners to wonder: Was it worth it?

-From figuring out who creates what content, to tracking your leads and outcomes after the event—this ultimate guide to partner marketing for virtual B2B events breaks down exactly how a solid event partnership should look, and what you need in order to make working together actually work.
+From figuring out who creates what content, to tracking your leads and outcomes after the event—this ultimate guide to virtual B2B partner marketing events breaks down exactly how a successful event partnership should look, and what you need in order to make working together actually work.

 If you’re here, you probably already know all about partner marketing.
 But here’s a quick refresher, just in case.